4Cs of Diamonds

 The Four Cs At-a-Glance

-Of all the 4Cs, cut has the greatest effect on a diamond’s beauty.
-In determining the quality of the cut, the grader evaluates the cutter’s skill in the fashioning of the diamond.
+Of all the 4Cs, Cut has the greatest effect on a diamond’s beauty.
+In determining the quality of the cut, the diamond grader evaluates the cutter’s skill in the fashioning of the diamond.
 The more precise the cut, the more captivating the diamond is to the eye.

 The Fifth C: Confidence

-When you shop smart — with an American Gem Society’s top jewelers — you will feel confident in your decision.
-You know that the jeweler is qualified to describe the characteristics of your diamond, so you could make the choice that is right for you.
+When you shop smart with an American Gem Society jeweler, you will feel confident in your decision.
+You know that the jeweler is qualified to describe the characteristics of your diamond, so you can make the informed choice that is right for you.

 Ready to buy?
 We can help!
 Learn more about diamond buying.